mujasoft/dev_gif_creator/README.md

 ## Why the rename?

-The project was renamed from `vid2gif` to `gif4docs` to avoid naming conflicts and better reflect its purpose: generating optimized GIFs for technical documentation.
+The project was renamed from `vid2gif` to `gif4docs` to avoid naming conflicts and better reflect its purpose of generating optimized GIFs for technical documentation.

 ## License